Log canonical $3$-fold complements: Complements for semi-dlt surfaces

 Furthermore, we claim that there exists a bounded $q$ such that $q(K_{X_1}+B_1)\sim q(K_C+B_C)|_{X_1}$.
 Here, as usual, the restriction to $X_1$ means the pull-back of the divisor to the corresponding component.
-Indeed, let $X_1\rightarrow E\rightarrow C$ be the Stein factorisation.
-Then, by Theorem \ref{effective cbf}, there exists bounded $q$ such that
+Indeed, let $X_1\rightarrow E\rightarrow C$ be the Stein factorization.
+Then, by Theorem \ref{effective cbf}, there exists a bounded $q$ such that